Results of Tests and Investigations done at the GP Surgery

 Whenever you have a test done at the surgery, please ask the person seeing you how you will get the results.

 As a rule, we do not contact patients about results.
 We ask them to check their results themselves via the online portal.
+You will need to have registered to use this service.
 The NHS is getting busier and busier, and we ask YOU to be responsible for the results as YOU are the best way to avoid mistakes and omissions.

 Patients who do not have access to the internet, or who prefer to call, can contact 01223 364127 for results from our receptionists.
 Lines are always very busy in the mornings, so we only give results after 2pm.
 We are trying to leave lines free for patients who need to contact us, so please check your results on line if you can.
 Please note that for confidentiality reasons we can only discuss results with the patient, unless the patient has specifically requested otherwise.